-The Old Model (ETL)
+The Old Model (ETL) Link to heading

 In the past, the data warehouse has been a place to consume data.
 Whether it was viewed through a business intelligence tool, consumed through an API, or displayed in some other application, the data was uniformly structured for easy consumption.
 Very little (if any) modification was done to the data within the actual warehouse.
 It looked very similar to a fast food restaurant.
 In most places in America, you can reliably go to McDonalds and get a Big Mac that is generally the same as a Big Mac you would get at any other McDonalds.
 Do you know why?
 It’s because the Big Mac is only lightly prepared at the actual restaurant.
 Most of the work is done before the meal arrives, and the Big Mac you have in Los Angeles might even come from the same place as the one you have in Miami.
 There is a factory somewhere that acquires the food, turns it into a Big Mac, freezes it, and sends it to each individual McDonalds.